Time to read: 6 minutes

 In the case of a larger meeting (4-5+ participants), it may be a good idea for those who don't speak to mute their microphone.
 Driving in a car while attending (via headset, of course) also makes good sense to turn off the microphone when you just listen.

-But all these little tricks of online meetings, you probably know from other tools.
+But probably already know all these litttle trocks other online meeting tools.
 If not, you quickly get them under your skin.